LADYGUNN NO.17 COVER STORY: RIVERDALE STAR CAMILA MENDES

 For Mendes, the risk was well worth it; now, she stars on one of the most popular CW shows in recent years (Riverdale, in case you live under a rock).

-At only 24, Mendes is just at the beginning of what will surely be a long, triumphant career; more than most actors can only dream of.
+At only 24, Mendes is just beginning what will surely be a long, triumphant career, more than most actors can only dream of.
 But for her, success means more than starring on a hit TV show or gracing red carpets.

 CONNECT WITH CAMILA: